Drusciliana/ASCII-Joy/README.md

                 within 3 yalms.

     Self Window monitors your own HP, MP, TP with HP changing colors depending how injured you are.
 If you have a pet, then it will also monitor the Pet's HP, MP, TP with both TP gauges changing colors over 1000.
+Now also tracks the pet's target if it differs from your own.

     Can have your Health Bar and TP look like Icons from the ancient game "The Myth of Zilda(tm)"!